The book basically delves into the deeper meaning of Rebbe Nachman's most famous story, The Lost Princess.

 And since its inception, psychology likes to blame people for their life issues.

-Doesn't matter what branch or what era.
+Doesn't matter what branch of psychology or what era in history.

 There are theories that you're attracting negative energies/people/situations, that you're a masochist, that you're "asking" for it, that you project the wrong impression (i.e. not enough self-confidence), that you need to love yourself more, that you're not "mindful" enough, that your background and upbringing are blocking you from true happiness and success, and that you aren't doing [fill-in-the-blank] exactly right.